 Money raised through our partnership will be divided and used across four main areas of SCU’s work:

 25% Hosting Street Child World Cup’s which give street-connected young people a platform to discuss their issues.

 25% Towards Legacy programmes in country, supporting SCU project partners to create long term change.
-These funds will be split between all teams taking part in the Street Child World Cup Qatar 2022.

-25% For SCU staff and communications to give street connected young people a voice and raise awareness and understanding of their situation so they are protected, respected and supported.
+25% For SCU staff and communications to give street connected young people a voice and raise awareness and understanding of their situation so they are protected, respected, and supported.

 would you like to know more?